Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 can carbon monoxide kill birds?

-If a parrot inhales carbon monoxide, it’ll likely die unless you act extremely quickly.
+If a parrot inhales CO, it’ll likely die unless you act quickly.
 Other pets and humans (especially the elderly, sick, and young) will also be at significant risk.

 • Smoking cigarettes, cigars, and shisha pipes.